jordansaker/Fuel-Log-API/docs/endpoints.md

 ## <a name="head16"></a> POST  /logs/me/$car_id/trip/calculator/

-Update a log entry for the authenticated user's car.
+The calculator takes a distance and current fuel price.
+Calculates how much a trip will cost using the average consumption which is calculated from the user's car logs

 ##### Resource Information